mn1/disease_trends/README.md

 ## Python 3.4

-This may work with other Python3 version, but I have only tested it with Python 3.4
+This may work with other Python3.x versions, but I have only tested it with Python 3.4

     sudo yum update
     sudo yum install python34
-    sudo yum install git

 ## Libraries